Home » Skin Care » Skin Disease » Skin Cancer Prevention

 Different Types of Moles – Updated Article With Extra Information on Skin Mole Types.

 An average person will probably have 10 to 40 moles on different parts of his or her body.
 Some of them are there from birth and others will appear later on in your life.
 The majority of these moles are completely harmless and very unlikely to be cancerous.
-Nevertheless, understanding and recognizing the potential dangers of different types of moles can help prevent health problems in the future.
+Nevertheless, understanding and recognizing the potential dangers of different types of moles help prevent health problems in the future.

 Types of Moles